Cindy Ann Yeilding: Women in STEM outreach

-Yeilding has stated that she faced difficulties as a woman in the petroleum industry.
-In the early stages of her career, male engineers working on oil rigs disregarded Yeilding and assumed she didn't understand the complexity of drilling.
-Despite this she persevered and built relationships with the crew that allowed them to realize how valuable she was to the team.

-Yielding is a founder of the American Association of Petroleum Geologists Women's Committee.
+Yeilding is a founder of the American Association of Petroleum Geologists Women's Committee.
 She launched the OTC Women's networking committee and the High School Energy Challenge.
 Both initiatives are not for profit.

-Yeilding is on the leadership council for BP’s Million Women Mentors and is an executive sponsor for BP Women's Network.
+Yeilding is on the leadership council for BP's Million Women Mentors and is an executive sponsor for BP Women's Network.
 She contributes to BP's programs to support young women aspiring to enter careers in STEM.
 The company conducts high school outreach programs that bring science and engineering students to shadow Yeilding and her colleagues.
 They also provide mentorship for university level women.
 BP sponsors “take your child to work day” for elementary and high school students to learn from top scientists and engineers who work at BP.

 Selected publications

 Yeilding has published numerous research works.